Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning: Introduction

 \section{Introduction}

-Generating diverse and accurate captions is a challenging task in image captioning and has not been accomplished yet, despite best efforts.
+Generating diverse and accurate captions is a challenging task.
+Though, recent method in \cite{shi2021off-policy} did achieve close numerical results to human ground truths (leave-one-out~\cite{Wang2019Describing}) in both accuracy and diversity, it is still hard for Machine Learning (ML) models to reveal the true semantic performance with low accuracy, as shown in Figure~\ref{fig:introduction}.
+Common diversity metrics involve no accuracy measure~\cite{Luo2020Analysis}, thus, can be misleading with wrong words to manifest inflating diversity scores.
+From this observation, we suppose that good diverse generations should be established on a solid accuracy performance.

-Though, recent method in \cite{shi2021off-policy} did achieve close numerical results to human ground truths (leave-one-out~\cite{Wang2019Describing}) in both accuracy and diversity, the qualitative results can not be saying good ones, as shown in Figure~\ref{fig:introduction}.
-Note that the average human leave-one-out~\cite{Vijayakumar2016Diverse} performance in accuracy (CIDEr) is only $87.8$, while current top scores of machine learning models are up to $130$ at least.
-It is reasonable for human captions with good semantic structures known to get this low metric result due to diverse descriptions.
-However, for machine-learning-based works, it is hard to reveal the true semantic performance with low accuracy.
-On the other hand, common metrics proposed to capture diversity involve no accuracy measure~\cite{Luo2020Analysis}, thus, can be misleading with wrong words to manifest inflating diversity scores.
-Therefore, we suppose that the diverse generation should be dependent on the accuracy evaluation.
+To confirm this assumption, we need an objective measurement.
+However, as reported by~\cite{yamshchikov2021style}, there is still no metric, in current, that could distinguish paraphrases form style transfers definitively.
+Another common way of evaluate the semantic similarity is image-text retrieval~\cite{frome2013devise, socher2014grounded, Mao2015Deep}, which utilizes the output probabilities of each model to construct the retrieval distribution.
+We, instead, chose to use a pre-trained retrieval model \cite{wang2020consensus} to make the evaluation process consistent.
+We tested on both image-to-text (i2t) and text-to-image (t2i) retrieval tasks.
+Results are consistent with our assumption, as shown in Figure~\ref{fig:introduction} and Figure~\ref{fig:sca}, only captions with solid high accuracy scores are semantically related with the target images.

 From this point, we propose a novel Variational Transformer (VaT) framework with both accuracy and diversity assurance programs.
 In specific, we first design an "Invisible Information Prior" (IIP) using unmasked input sentences to navigate the posterior encoder to learn the precise language attention map.
 Then we modify the single gaussian prior of VAE into an "Auto-selectable GMM" (AGMM) to fit the complex distribution of object relations in different scenes.
 IIP and AGMM form together to construct our assurance program for accuracy.
-Second, to ensure accuracy, Reinforce Learning (RL) is indispensable.
-Hence, we propose a reformulation of the self-critical sequence training (SCST)~\cite{Rennie2017Self-Critical} employing a "Rang-Median Reward" (RMR) baseline to retain more diverse candidates with higher rewards during the RL training.
-Our Variational framework and RMR form together to construct our assurance program for diversity.
+Second, we propose a reformulation of the self-critical sequence training (SCST)~\cite{Rennie2017Self-Critical} employing a "Rang-Median Reward" (RMR) baseline to retain more diverse candidates with higher rewards during the RL training.
+Our Variational framework and RMR form together to construct the assurance program for diversity.